Boma - Flavors of Africa - Dinner Reviews and Photos

 African

-Animal Kingdom Lodge offers a great African-inspired buffet called Boma.
+Boma is an African-inspired buffet at Animal Kingdom Lodge.
 The location is still character-free (most buffets on Disney property are also character meals), and is only open for breakfast and dinner.

 While the space was designed to resemble an African marketplace, at night, some of the design cues tend to get obscured.
 It's still a great looking space, but fine details like the thatched roof, wall paintings, wood carvings, and the ceiling hanging rugs get a bit lost in the shadows.